Liques/RobotBum/README.md

 ###Step 2:

 1. Make sure that you already have an instance ModeSMixer2 running and the machine where you are installing Robot Bum have access to it webserver.
-2. Download the lastest version of RobotBum in our [release page](https://github.com/Liques/RobotBum/releases).
+2. Download the lastest version of RobotBum in our [download page](https://github.com/Liques/RobotBum/releases).
 3. Unzip the file.
 4. If you are on windows, open DOS Command Prompt or if you are on Linux or Mac OS, make sure that you are on terminal or on a SSH client.